Step 2: Scan and assess Dropbox folders

 After you connect to Dropbox, add the source paths to scan and assess your Dropbox folders.

-- After adding the source, highlight any or all of the accounts and then select Scan, unless you have selected to automatically scan content.
+4. Highlight any or all of the accounts and then select Scan if you chose not to auto scan earlier.

 Important